Towards Minimax Optimality of Model-based Robust Reinforcement Learning: Preliminaries

-The computational cost of RMDPs is addressed by \citet{iyengar2005robust} but not in the $L_p$ case. \cite{kumar2022efficient} address this question, using the regularised form of robust MDPs obtained with relaxed hypothesis on the kernel (See Appendix \ref{comparaison}).
-The conclusions of the latter are that $L_p$ robust MDPs are computationally as easy as non-robust MDPs for regularised forms, at least for some choices of $p$ for their relaxation.
-However, in their analysis, the use of $\gamma$-contraction of the Robust Bellman Operator is needed, whereas it does not hold for sufficiently large $\beta$.
-Indeed, assuming robust kernel is not anymore in the simplex, Robust Bellman Operator is not anymore a $\gamma$-contraction but an $\epsilon-$contraction for $\epsilon$ close to $1$ and only for a small range of $\beta$, see \citet[Thm.~5.1]{derman2021twice}.
-We address the question of solving RMPDs in the $L_p$ case with a valid robust kernel in Alg. \ref{alg:cvi-dro-infinite} and \ref{alg:cvi-dro-infinites}, as a possible approach to ensure an $\epsilon_{ops}$ solution in our analysis.
+The computational cost of RMDPs is addressed by \citet{iyengar2005robust} but not in the $L_p$. \cite{kumar2022efficient} address this question, in this case, using the regularized form of robust MDPs obtained with relaxed hypothesis on the kernel (See Appendix \ref{comparaison}).
+The conclusions of the latter are that $L_p$ robust MDPs are computationally as easy as non-robust MDPs for regularized forms, at least for some choices of $p$ for their relaxation.
+However, in their analysis, the use of $\gamma$-contraction of the Robust Bellman Operator is needed, whereas this is not always the case for sufficiently large $\beta$.
+Indeed, assuming robust kernel is not anymore in the simplex, Robust Bellman Operator is not anymore a $\gamma$-contraction but an $\epsilon-$contraction for $\epsilon$ close to $1$ and only for a small range of $\beta$.
+(See \cite{derman2021twice} Th.~5.1).
+We address the question of solving RMPDs in the $L_p$ case with a valid robust kernel in Alg.~\ref{alg:cvi-dro-infinite} as it is required to obtain an $\epsilon_{ops}$ solution in our analysis. \looseness=-1